 If you are searching additional material on a specific Solution switch to the Knowledge Base.
 There you can find Challenges, Background Papers, related solutions and more.

-The solutions proposed and discussed at the GES are summarized annually in the Global Economic Solutions.
-These results of the GES are communicated to leading international communities of policy makers and researchers.
-Thereby the GES is meant to initiate an ongoing dialogue on global problem solving.
+A number of solutions are summarized in various publications.
+These results of the GES are communicated to the international communities of leading policy-makers and researchers.
+Thereby the GES initiates an ongoing dialogue on global problem solving.
 The proposals aim to provide shared visions of the future, which are meant to inspire cooperative efforts to address global problems.
 Where possible, these efforts should be practical, feasible actions towards well-defined goals.

 Needless to say, this is a tall order.
 Success can only be achieved through the accumulation of many small steps in a coherent direction.
 The GES is meant to contribute to this process.
 The insights presented here are the product of a prolonged exchange of ideas during the GES and in the months before and afterwards among leaders from the business, policy-making, academic and civic communities.
 Although the GES participants come from diverse walks of life, they share the belief that we need a reawakening of global cooperation in our current multipolar world.